 ACCESS – Academic Collaboration Chile Sweden

-Lund University, together with Uppsala University, Pontificia Universidad Católica de Chile and Universidad de Chile, has created a platform aimed at increasing cooperation in higher education between Sweden and Chile.
+Lund University coordinates the Swedish/Chilean platform ACCESS aimed at increasing cooperation in higher education between Sweden and Chile.
 Through the ACCESS platform, a possibility is given to identify and collectively discuss solutions on common challenges for both Chile and Sweden.

-Every year, a bilateral research Forum is held (every 18 months in Sweden and every 18 months in Chile) where a broad spectrum of societal challenges is discussed in workshops.
+Every 18 months, a bilateral research Forum is held where a broad spectrum of societal challenges is discussed in workshops.
 The goal is to facilitate a creative dialogue between researchers from both countries.

 Until now, researchers from all faculties of Lund University have been engaged and it has resulted in new collaborations and mobility between Lund and Chilean higher education institutions.
-The target group is researchers who are interested in initiating new collaborations or strengthen ongoing actions with Chile.
+The target group are researchers and PhD-students who are interested in initiating new collaborations or strengthen ongoing actions with Chile.
 Today, ACCESS is a consortium of 15 universities in both Chile and Sweden.

 Upcoming ACCESS Forums